Finleth/mfour-crud-api/README.md

 # MFour CRUD API

 An API built to demonstrate Jeffrey Pau's abilities to write a functioning CRUD API using PHP Laravel.
+This application currently implements the three endpoints in the requirements document along with a very (and I mean _very_) basic authentication.
+See my notes at the bottom for a least of my TODOs on this project.
 ## Getting Started

 To set up a local version of this project, you will first need to fork the repository and download it to your local machine (Note, these instructions assume MySQL has been installed and a database has been created for the project.
 I used the MAMP MySQL database for my local development).